Preparing to go on a Penn Summer Abroad program

 - Pre-departure Forms Checklist: Includes instructions for the forms below.

-Items (# 1 - #3) must be completed and submitted to the Penn Summer Abroad office before you can be registered for courses.
-Refer to the deadline in the "Important Dates" email sent to you upon your admission.
+Items 1-3 must be completed and uploaded through your online application before you can be registered for courses.
+Refer to the deadline in the email sent to you upon your admission.
 Plan ahead.
 You will need to schedule an appointment with either your physician or the Student Health Center in order to complete the health forms.
 Print out the checklist above for further instructions.

 Health Information Form: Fill out and sign.
 Also must be signed by health care provider.